-Tiger from Geria Giri Shanti has a special place in our hearts, because like little Mislee down in Sanur, he was one of the first hotel cats we came across in Bali, inspiring the idea for Hotels With Cats.
+Tiger from Geria Giri Shanti in Bali, Indonesia has a special place in our hearts, because like little Mislee down in Sanur, he was one of the first hotel cats we came across, inspiring the idea for Hotels With Cats.
 I was so very homesick for our kitties at pawquarters after six weeks travelling and was soooo delighted to find this social boy at the door of my bungalow!

 The ginger jungle cat was raised by a neighbour, who sadly had to leave Bali so he was luckily adopted by David and Lisolette, who manage Geria Geri and has been the official "cat in residence" since 2010.
 He is well known for his ability to demand admittance to any bungalow he chooses.
 When not lounging around in the garden he can often be found waiting for guests to return from a morning dive to join him for an afternoon nap.

 Although there is a dive centre on site, Tiger prefers land activities and often engages in some yoga, although he is often on pawtrol watching the morning dive briefings.
 Whilst he roams the property freely and usually visits most of the guests on his "rounds" he does have his preferences resulting in returning guests often requesting to stay in "Tiger's favourite bungalow".